macropin/django-registration/docs/backend-api.rst

     The Django ``HttpRequest`` object in which a new user is attempting to register.

-If this method returns ``False``, the registration view will not display a form for account creation; instead, it will issue a redirect to a URL explaining that registration is not permitted.
+If this method returns ``False``, the :func:`~registration.views.register` view will not display a form for account creation; instead, it will issue a redirect to a URL explaining that registration is not permitted.

 get_form_class(self, request)